timfpark/react-native-location/README.md

 implementation "com.google.android.gms:play-services-location:16.0.0"
 ```
 </details>

-You are now ready to get the users location!

 ## Example application
 In the [example](https://github.com/timfpark/react-native-location/example) folder is a React Native sample app which you can use as a sample implementation to start from.